Have I Got News for You: Internet spin-offs

 During the late 1990s, the website haveigotnewsforyou.com, run in association with Freeserve, featured interactive versions of the show's games, including the missing words round and the caption competition, offering prizes.

 Have I Got News for You started broadcasting a video podcast, The Inevitable Internet Spin-off, on 13 April 2007.
 It was initially planned to run for six series, from series 33 to 38, taking it to the end of 2009.

-From the beginning of Series 37, a new internet feature, Have I Got News for You, News... for You, was introduced.
-A short programme featuring typical opening and closing sequences (without the presence of a live audience) as well as other short sketches, it has so far been presented by Alexander Armstrong, and run fortnightly, bridging the gap between series 37 and 38.
+From the beginning of Series 37, an internet feature, Have I Got News for You, News... for You, was introduced.
+A short programme featuring typical opening and closing sequences (without the presence of a live audience) as well as other short sketches, it was presented by Alexander Armstrong, and ran fortnightly, bridging the gap between series 37 and 38.

 On 1 October 2009, the last "webisode" episode was made available via both the BBC iPlayer and YouTube.